District Clerk's Office - Passports

 Please Note: Due to the ever increasing amount of passport customers, we have made the decision to start processing passports by appointment only.

-This change is effective beginning May 1st and our hours for passports will remain Tuesdays and Thursday from 8~4 only.
+This change is effective beginning May 1st, 2017, and our hours for passports will remain Tuesdays, Wednesdays, and Thursdays.
 Call 830-221-1250 to schedule an appointment

 - We DO NOT take PHOTOS in the office and

 - You must make an appointment to see a clerk for passport processing.